 Each early December, Old Town Tustin closes El Camino Real at 3rd Street for the Christmas Tree Lighting & Holiday Stroll — the community’s defining holiday evening, organized by the City of Tustin and held in the heart of Orange County’s most intact Victorian-era commercial street.

-The event runs 6:00 to 8:30 PM with a Snow Village (a feature of this evening, not a separate event), stage performances, photos with Santa, face painting, kids’ activities, vendor shopping at the Dreamers Market (which opens at 5:00 PM), and food trucks throughout.
+The event runs through the evening with a Snow Village (a feature of this evening, not a separate event), stage performances, photos with Santa, face painting, kids’ activities, vendor shopping at the Dreamers Market (which opens earlier in the evening), and food trucks throughout.
 The official tree lighting caps the program, lighting the corridor for the rest of the season.
 The city’s toy drive accepts new, unwrapped toys and new youth pajamas at the Information Booth.

 For families across Tustin, North Tustin, and the broader central OC area, this is the community holiday kickoff.
 It’s one of the more authentically rooted small-city traditions in central OC — the kind of evening where the original storefronts on the original main street still anchor the December calendar.